Dental radiographs are important diagnostic tools which are used for making treatment decisions. Some of the most common uses of dental radiographs:

 - Reveal any abnormalities in the hard and/or soft tissues of the mouth (cysts, tumors, fibroma, etc)

-Dr. Kaur and Dr. Petersen understand the concerns regarding ionizing radiation.
+Dr. Kaur and her team understand the concerns regarding ionizing radiation.
 Therefore, our dentists indivdalize the dental radiograph recommendations to each patient’s needs and utilize digital radiography.
 This type of dental radiograph is much more accurate and precise.
 Digital radiographs use up to 90% less radiation as compared to traditional dental radiograph films.
 Digital Radiography is also much more ecologically friendly, no hazardous fixer/ developer solutions or lead foil to dispose of.
 Once the digital radiograph is taken, it is stored in an electronic file which can be easily transferred to other healthcare practitioners, reducing multiple unnecessary radiation exposures.